Mortuary (1982 American film): Plot

 Paul takes Christie and the corpses of Eve and his father to the warehouse, where he has arranged a makeshift wedding ceremony for himself and Christie.
 Surrounded by the preserved bodies of his victims, Paul pretends to conduct a Mozart symphony; among them is the body of Paul's mother, whose death he faked and whom he has induced into a coma.
 As he attempts to cut Christie's throat with a scalpel, Paul is attacked by Greg, who has broken free and armed himself with an axe.
-In the mélee, Christie begins to sleepwalk, and proceeds to take the axe and drive it into Paul's back, killing him.
+In the mêlée, Christie begins to sleepwalk, and proceeds to take the axe and drive it into Paul's back, killing him.
 Greg and Christie embrace, before Mrs. Andrews suddenly awakens from her coma, lunging at the couple with a knife.